Cryru/Emotion/README.md

 ## What is it?

-SoulEngine is a 2D XNA/Monogame based game engine which provides another layer of abstraction while maintaining the hands-on code writing associated with XNA and Monogame as opposed to the script based approach big engines have.
-The intent is to make game development easier without losing control.
-The point is NOT to squeeze performance, but rather to shorten the time it takes between coming up with an idea, getting a prototype ready, and even releasing a product.
+SoulEngine is a 2D XNA/Monogame based game engine created on the idea of hands-on code writing and in-depth control as opposed to the script based approach big engines have.
+In addition it aims to make the development process easier, and to shorten the time it takes between coming up with an idea, getting a prototype ready, and even releasing a product.

 While the plan is to update the engine often, that is not always possible, so most of the big changes and rewrites are left to big yearly updates.
 Currently version 2017 is in development and not ready to be used but older versions can be found here: